Feedback-MPPI: Fast Sampling-Based MPC via Rollout Differentiation -- Adios low-level controllers: Applications

 The second robotic platform consists of a quadrotor robot based on MikroKopter and running on the Telekyb3 framework for the hardware interface and state estimation.
 An Unscented Kalman Filter implemented in Telekyb3 is used to fuse the IMU measurements and the motion capture position feedback to obtain an estimate of the state $\hat{\bfx}$.
 First, the proposed method has been tested in a Software-In-The-Loop simulation using a Gazebo environment where the robot firmware, state estimation, and motor dynamics are simulated to mimic real-world experiments.
 The simulation runs on a laptop with an Intel i7-13700H CPU and an Nvidia A1000 6GB GPU.
 In the experiments, the F-MPPI controller is fully executed \emph{onboard} on an Nvidia Jetson Orin NX 16GB.
 The same implementation and MPPI settings used in the simulation have been employed in the experiments, with only minor differences in the hardware interface.
 All relevant settings are reported in Tab.~\ref{tab:MPPI_settings}.

 Following the scheme depicted in Fig.~\ref{fig:block_scheme}, the F-MPPI algorithm operates at a frequency of $50$~Hz, while the low-level control module, based on the MPPI gain matrix, updates the control action at a frequency of $200$~Hz.
-We note that an agile aerial robot such as the one being considered cannot be controlled in a satisfactory way at a $50$~Hz frequency, which further motivates the proposed approach.

 We adopt the standard rigid‑body model of a quadrotor whose center of mass coincides with its geometric center\cite{AmCaArRoChFr:18}.
 The state vector is